These are my answers to two comments regarding the del.icio.us illogical interface:

 Regarding the d.i.i. filtering: It downloads all the bookmarks of the user upon login*, and searches that instead of querying the del.icio.us server.
 This is convenient for me, for several reasons:

-- It provides an easy way to backup bookmarks on a regular basis (you can access and copy the XML files directly).
+- It provides an easy way to backup bookmarks on a regular basis (you can access and copy the XML files (Update: sorry, the link is dead) directly).

 - I can filter the whole lot using XSLT.